Our Projects

 We won the first court case in Germany and ensured that an already deported person had to be brought back.
 Currently, we have cases pending before higher courts on the highly relevant question of whether a person who has already been recognised as a refugee in Greece can be deported.
 We have also published numerous papers and spoken at conferences.

-If you do not tolerate the injustice that asylum seekers and refugees face at European borders, donate to our individual legal aid projects.
+If you do not tolerate the injustice that people on the move face at European borders, donate to our individual legal aid projects.

 Stay in touch and get regular updates on our projects, cases and campaigns!